michaelplaing/mr_rax/README.md

 There is much more information in the Rax README and ``rax.c``.

 Some additions and modifications have been made to Rax including the following added functions needed by the ``mr_*()`` functions above.

-There are enhancements to avoid repetitive scanning of node data for the next child node index, which are particularly important for scanning wide spans of binary Client IDs.
+There are substantial enhancements to avoid repetitive scanning of node data for the next child node offset.
+These are particularly important when scanning wide spans of binary Client IDs during iteration.

-- ``raxSeekChildren()``: Seek a key in order to get its immediate child keys.

-- ``raxNextChild()``: Return the next immediate child key of the key sought above.

 - ``raxSeekSubtree()``: Seek a key in order to get it and its subtree keys using ``raxNext()``.

-- ``raxRemoveSubtree()``: Remove all the keys is a subtree.
+- ``raxRemoveSubtree()``: Remove all the keys in a subtree.

 To further speed up finds and traverses in a Rax tree, especially when handling related keys, the following additions make use of state to proceed in their tasks differentially from the previous state.
+This is particularly important when executing a series of related searches as described in the subscription matching algorithm further below.

 - ``raxFindRelative()``: Find the value of a key relative to the previous key.

 - ``raxSeekRelative()``: Seek a key relative to the previous key.

-- ``raxSeekChildrenRelative()``: Seek a key relative to the previous key in order to get its immediate child keys.

 - ``raxSeekSubtreeRelative()``: Seek a key relative to the previous key in order to get it and its subtree keys using ``raxNext()``.

+There are some utility functions as well:

+- ``raxIteratorDup()``: Make a deep copy of an iterator containing state.

+- ``raxIsLeaf()``: Identify whether a node is a leaf, i.e. has no children.

-For easier visualization of binary data, e.g. Client IDs and timestamps:
+For easier visualization of binary data, e.g. Client IDs and timestamps, and for brackets around keys:

-- ``raxShowHex()``
+- ``raxShowHexKey()``

 ### Overlaying the Topic Tree on Rax